Rammstein: Untitled seventh album and Zeit (2017–present)

 In an interview in March 2017, Richard Kruspe said that Rammstein had about 35 new songs that were close to completion, though the release date of the band's seventh studio album was still an open question.
 In May, Rammstein started touring once again.
 Also in May, it was revealed that Sky van Hoff would be working with the band on their next album.
 On 18 June 2018, it was announced via StubHub's ticketing website that Rammstein would play songs at their Puerto Vallarta, Mexico, show from their forthcoming album, then set for release late in 2018.
 On 17 September 2018, the band announced through Facebook that they were "almost done" recording the album, as they were recording orchestra and choirs in Minsk.
-On 2 January 2019, guitarist Richard Kruspe announced that recording of the album wrapped in November 2018 and that the record would be released in April 2019, along with five music videos.
+On 2 January 2019, guitarist Richard Kruspe announced that the recording of the album wrapped in November 2018 and that the record would be released in April 2019, along with five music videos.

 Rammstein released the first single from their seventh album, "Deutschland", on 28 March 2019 and announced the release date of their untitled seventh studio album, 17 May 2019.
 Rammstein also revealed the album cover which consisted of a single, unlit match which fans say represents their love of fire and simplicity.
 On 26 April 2019, Rammstein released the second single from the new album, "Radio".
-Shortly after its release, the album reached No. 1 in fourteen different countries.
+Shortly after its release, the album reached No. 1 in fourteen countries.
 On 28 May 2019, Rammstein released their third single and music video from the album, this time for "Ausländer".
 The band embarked on their Stadium Tour to support the album, beginning in May 2019.
 They were due to play shows in Europe and North America in 2020, but were forced to postpone them due to the COVID-19 pandemic impacting the two continents.
 The dates first were rescheduled for 2021 and, in March 2021, again rescheduled to 2022.